Menopause

 Different types of hormone replacement therapy include:

-There are lots of different types of HRT and lots of different ways to take HRT, too!
+There are lots of different types of HRT and lots of different ways to take HRT too!
 It can all get a bit confusing, so we’ve put together this guide which breaks down each form of HRT and how it is used.
 Every person will respond to HRT in their own unique way.
-One person might respond well to a low dose of one type of HRT, but not to the same dose of another type.
-Others might need a higher dose.
+One person might respond well to a low dose of one type of HRT, but not to a high does of another type.
 It’s always really important to discuss the different options and which might work best for you with your doctor or Fertifa Patient Advisor.

 Some types of HRT get absorbed into the bloodstream and work to treat symptoms all over the body

-HRT that gets absorbed into the bloodstream will treat symptoms of menopause that affect the whole body.
+HRT that gets absorbed into blood and treats symptoms of menopause that affect the whole body.
 These can include menopausal symptoms like hot flushes, brain fog, mood changes or sleep problems.
-Hormone Therapy that gets absorbed into your blood is also good for the prevention of long-term health conditions, like heart disease, bone disease and neurodegenerative disorders.
-NICE guidelines recommend that people who experience Premature Ovarian Insufficiency should take HRT that gets absorbed into the bloodstream to protect against some of these long-term health conditions.
+Hormone therapy that gets absorbed into your blood is also good for prevention of long term health conditions, like heart disease, bond disease and neurodegenerative disorders.
+NICE guidelines recommend that people who experience Premature Ovarian Insufficiency should take HRT that gets absorbed into the blood stream to protect against some of these long term heath conditions.

 Pills or tablets

 One of the easiest and most common forms of HRT to take is a pill or tablet that is usually taken once per day.
-HRT tablets can be oestrogen-only or combined oestrogen and progesterone; your doctor will help decide which is best for you.
-Some people take tablets in combination with other forms of HRT like patches, gels, or creams.
-If you take an oestrogen-only HRT tablet, you should also take some form of progesterone HRT.
-This is to protect your uterus and keep your hormones in balance.
+HRT tables can be oestrogen only or combined oestrogen and progesterone, your doctor will help decide which is best for you.
+Some people take tablets in combination with other forms of HRT like patches, gel or creams.
+If you take an oestrogen only HRT tablet, you should also take some form of progesterone HRT, this it to protect your uterus and keep your hormones in balance.

 Skin patches

-There are lots of different types of HRT patches made by different brands, but they tend to be around the size of a quarter of a sticky note or a large postage stamp.
-HRT patches stick to your skin and constantly release a small amount of hormone into your bloodstream.
-The patches stick onto your skin and should be replaced around twice every week.
-You should replace the patch immediately with no break in between each new patch.
+There are lots of different types of HRT patches made by different brands but they tend to be around the size of a quarter of a sticky note, or a large postage stamp.
+HRT patches stick onto your skin and constantly release a small amount of hormone into your bloodstream.
+The patches stick onto your skin and should be replaced around twice every week, and you should replace the patch immediately with no break in between each new patch.

-You should apply the patch to a clean, dry, hair-free area of skin below the waist.
-Most people stick it on the tummy, thighs, or buttocks.
+You should apply the patch to a clean, dry hair-free area of skin below the waist.
+Most people stick it on the tummy, thighs, or buttock.
 When it’s time for a new patch, put it on a different area of skin from your last one.

 You can carry out normal day-to-day activities whilst wearing an HRT patch.
-It’s okay to wash, swim, exercise, play sports and sunbathe with a patch on, but there are a few things to keep in mind if you use or are thinking of using a patch.
-It’s best not to apply the patch on or near your breast, on irritated skin (if you have cuts or spots for example) and try to avoid putting it under tight clothing or waistbands.
+It’s ok to wash, swim, exercises, play sports and sunbathe with a patch on, but there are a few things to keep in mind if you use or are thinking of using a patch.
+It’s best not to apply the patch on or near you breast, on irritated skin (if you have cuts or spots for example) and try to avoid putting it under tight clothes or waistbands.

 Oestrogen Gel

 You should not apply HRT gel to your breast or vaginal areas.
 Some good places to apply the gel are shoulders, thighs or arms.
-Once you've rubbed in the gel, it's important to wash your hands and make sure you don't touch other people with the area of skin that's got the gel on it for around an hour.
-If you do touch other people's skin after you have used HRT gel (with your hands or other area of your body), the medication can also be absorbed into their body and system!
+Once you've rubbed the gel in, it's important to wash your hands and make sure you don't touch other people with the area of skin that's got the gel on it for around an hour.
+If you do touch other peoples skin after you have used HRT gel (with your hands or other area of you body), the medication can also be absorbed into their body and system!

 Implants

-The HRT implant is a form of HRT that is inserted under your skin by a doctor which slowly releases oestrogen.
-The implant lasts around 6-10 months before it needs to be replaced, and the implant is usually put in the upper arm or buttocks.
+HRT implants are a form of HRT that is inserted under your skin by a doctor and they slowly release oestrogen.
+They last around 6-10 months before they need to be replaced, and the implant is usually put in the upper arm or buttocks.
 The slow release of oestrogen from the implant means you don’t have to remember to take your HRT every day like with tablets or patches, and some people find this really helpful if they forget easily.

 Other types of HRT can be grouped together as vaginal oestrogens.
 They relieve symptoms like vaginal dryness, itching and pain during sexual intercourse

-Vaginal oestrogen only treats symptoms that affect the vagina, but not things that affect the rest of your body.
-This can be a great option for people who are badly affected by things like itching, dryness, pain during sex and low libido, but don't experience some of the other symptoms throughout the rest of the body.
-Vaginal oestrogens don't pose the same risks of breast cancer, so they are also a good option to use in conjunction with holistic treatments if you don't want to use, or can't use, other types of HRT due to personal medical history or family medical history.
+Vaginal oestrogen only treat symptoms that affect the vagina, but not things that affect the rest of your body.
+They can be a great option of people how are badly affected by things like itching, dryness, pain during sex and low libido, but don't experience some of the other symptoms throughout the rest of the body.
+Vaginal oestrogens don't pose the same risks of things like breast cancer, so they are also a good option to use in conjunction with holistic treatments if you don't want to, or can't use other types of HRT due to person medical history or family medical history.

 Cream